lars-frogner/OpenBabyMonitor/README.md

 7. (Optional) Edit environment variables in `babymonitor/config/setup_config.env`.
 The default version of the file looks like this:
     ```bash
-    # Whether to enable features requiring a camera (set to false if the device has no camera)
+    # Whether to enable features requiring a camera
+    # (set to false if the device has no camera)
     BM_USE_CAM=true

     # This name will be used as the domain name of the baby monitor website and the name of the wireless access point
     BM_HOSTNAME=babymonitor

+    # The wifi channel to use for the wireless access point
+    # (try changing to another channel between 1 and 11 if the connection to the access point is unreasonably unstable)
+    BM_AP_CHANNEL=7

-    # The name of the Linux user that will control the baby monitor (the user must already exist)
+    # The name of the Linux user that will control the baby monitor
     BM_USER=pi

     # The country code that will be used for networking